 Voyage to the Planet of Prehistoric Women (1968)

-Released in 1968: In 1998 astronauts encounter wild women on Venus who want to destroy them when the astronauts kill their reptile god.
+Released in 1968: (running time 1 hour and 20 minutes) In 1998 astronauts encounter wild women on Venus who want to destroy them when the astronauts kill their reptile god.

 Produced by Roger Corman